 - You’re capable of so much more than you think.
 Believe in yourself!

-- You’ll never be given a challenge that you can’t learn to overcome.
+- You’ll never receive a challenge that you can’t learn to overcome.

-- As long as you don’t quit on yourself you can never fail.
+- As long as you don’t quit, you can never fail.

 - Nobody is perfect.
 Don’t be so hard on yourself.

 - You always have a choice.
 Don’t be afraid to say NO when you need to.